 I am a Senior Lecturer in Economics at the University of the West of England.
 My research focuses on financial macroeconomics, climate change and finance, ecological macroeconomics and inequality.
 I have co-developed a novel ecological macroeconomic model that analyses the interactions between the ecosystem, the financial system and the macroeconomy.
-My work has appeared in various academic journals, such as the Cambridge Journal of Economics, Ecological Economics, the Journal of Post Keynesian Economics and the Review of Political Economy.
+My work has appeared in various academic journals, such as the Cambridge Journal of Economics, Ecological Economics, Nature Climate Change, the Journal of Post Keynesian Economics and the Review of Political Economy.

 Debt cycles, instability and fiscal rules: a Godley-Minsky synthesis, Cambridge Journal of Economics, advance access: 27 December 2017